Tax Preparation Help

 If you are a new employer, your taxes in the lookback period are considered to be zero for any quarter your business did not exist.
 Therefore, in the first year of business you are a monthly schedule depositor unless the $100,000 next day deposit rule applies.

 You must make deposits using EFTPS for all depository tax liabilities for the current year if you made more than $200,000 in aggregate deposits for all types of Federal depository taxes in the year two years before the current year or if you were required to make electronic deposits in the previous year.
-If you are required to make electronic deposits through EFTPS and fail to do so or make your deposit using a paper coupon Form 8109, you may be subject to a 10% penalty.
-Refer to Section 11 in Publication 15 for rules on depositing taxes.

 Even if you do not have to make electronic deposits, you may voluntarily participate in EFTPS.
-To enroll in EFTPS, call 1–800–555–4477, or to enroll online, visit www.eftps.gov.
-For general information about EFTPS, call 1–800–829–1040 for individuals or 1–800–829–4933 for businesses.
+To enroll in EFTPS, call 800–555–4477, or to enroll online, visit www.eftps.gov.
+For general information about EFTPS, call 800–829–1040 for individuals or 800–829–4933 for businesses.

-Refer to Publication 966 (PDF) for Electronic Federal Tax Payment System information and Publication 15, Circular E, Employer's Tax Guide, for deposit requirements.
+Refer to Publication 966 (PDF) for Electronic Federal Tax Payment System information and Publication 15, (Circular E), Employer's Tax Guide, for deposit requirements.

 Previous | Index | Next